How to get two-for-one, Kids go free and other deals to save money and get you cheap theme park tickets.

 Latest theme park special offers

 You can regularly get deals on promotional packs of anything from cereal to soaps.
-Many do have exclusions though, including weekends in August for all attractions, and it looks like October’s half-term too.
+Many do have exclusions, including weekends in August and sometimes October half term.
 So do check.
-I’ve put in links with the exclusions and also the lists of participating theme parks where I can.
+We’ve put in links with the exclusions and also the lists of participating theme parks, where possible.

 Legoland: £17.50 tickets via Sky